-Celebrate the beauty and history of the Danube, Europe's second largest river.
-Journey from Nuremberg across the Continental Divide, and along the way visit charming towns and marvel at beautiful vistas.
-Enter Austria and cruise along the Wachau wine region.
-Visit three grand old capitals, magnificent Vienna, charming Bratislava and vibrant Budapest.
-Continue to Croatia and Serbia and cruise through the Iron Gates, a very narrow passage dividing the Balkan mountains from the Carpathian mountains.
-End your grand European river cruise by sailing along the Romanian/Bulgarian border.
+Celebrate the beauty and history of the Danube, Europe's second-largest river.
+Visit charming towns while journeying across the Continental Divide, then cruise along Austria's Wachau wine region.
+Visit three grand old capitals: magnificent Vienna, charming Bratislava, and vibrant Budapest.
+Continue to Croatia and Serbia and sail through the Iron Gates, a narrow passage dividing the Balkan mountains from the Carpathian mountains.
+End your grand European river cruise by sailing along the Romanian/Bulgarian border, including several days to explore historical Prague and Bucharest before and after the cruise.

 Explore historic Prague, including Prague Castle and the city center